msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 - **_APIinstruction** pseudoDP: uses the Tuya API 'send_properties', it is a replacement for "MULTIPLE SET":
      - Input:
-        - An object with couples (code:value) required by OpenAPI.
+        - An object "properties" with couples (code: value) as required by the API body.
         -  _note: the `value` must be coded, if required by the DP definition (see device datasheet)._
      - Output:
         - A msg for `global.tuyastatus.openapi._APIinstruction` logging, having as `value` the result from API.